 There are many websites that can put you in touch with such a professor through the internet, whether it be on a tutoring center site or a more general personal ad site like Craigslist.

 This is a perfect solution for a language study that will allow you to deepen your understanding of the Arabic language, all while looking at grammar, syntax, and oral expression.
-In Los Angeles, this solution is absolutely possible, but there are also Arabic tutors in New York City.
+In Los Angeles, this solution is absolutely possible, but there are also Arabic tutors in New York City, and other big U.S cities.